Welcome to Yale Law School!

 Calabresi Faculty Lounge

-Named for Judge and former YLS Dean Guido Calabresi ’58 LLB, the Calabresi Faculty Lounge hosts events with speakers from around the world, workshops where cutting-edge scholarship is discussed, and faculty meetings.
+Named for Judge and former YLS Dean Guido Calabresi ’58 LLB, the Lounge hosts events with speakers from around the world, workshops in which cutting-edge scholarship is discussed, and faculty meetings.

-The regular curriculum at Yale Law School is augmented by a host of events that enrich legal education and scholarship.
-Distinguished speakers — lawyers, judges, public figures, government officials, scholars, and other prominent individuals — are invited by faculty members, student organizations, and a thriving network of centers and workshops to give talks or participate in panel discussions on a wide variety of topics throughout the year.
+The curriculum at Yale Law School is augmented by events that enrich legal education and scholarship.
+Distinguished speakers — lawyers, judges, government officials, scholars, and other prominent figures — are invited by faculty members, student organizations, and a thriving network of centers and workshops to give talks or participate in panel discussions on a wide variety of topics.

 Baker Hall is a modern extension of the Law School campus, and includes 61 apartments for Law School and other Yale graduate students.
 The building holds a number of smaller classrooms for seminars, a student lounge and other common spaces, as well as conference rooms where students can study, meet, and make calls.
-The courtyard at Baker Hall features great outdoor spaces to study and socialize.
+The Joseph and Marie Field Courtyard features great outdoor spaces to study and socialize.

 Notably, Baker Hall returned residential living to the Law School campus for the first time in decades.
 The 61 apartments, mostly two-bedroom units, offer modern design and flexible spaces for students to live and learn.

-Baker Hall also includes nine residential lounges and 13 quiet study workspaces located throughout the building.
+Baker Hall also includes nine lounges and 13 quiet study workspaces located throughout the building.

 Paul Tsai Lecture Theater

 The Paul Tsai Lecture Theater is located on the ground floor of Baker Hall and is the building’s largest teaching space.
-It provides cutting-edge technology and features a clean, modern design.
+It provides cutting-edge technology in elegant, modern surroundings.

 Yale Law students and graduates are among the most sought after in the nation by employers of all types, and each one has the choice to follow the career path that is right for them.
 Our graduates find multiple and meaningful ways to contribute to their communities.
 A degree from Yale Law School opens doors across the United States and around the world, including in public interest careers of all kinds; at law firms big and small; in business as founders, lawyers, and executives; in the judiciary as clerks and judges; and in the academy as scholars and teachers.